How much do restaurant owners make cafe

 Use this free Restaurant Profit Margin Calculator to see how efficiently you turn sales dollars into profits.

-Some restaurants are family-owned and serve homestyle dishes to members of their community.
-Others have hundreds of tables and serve seafood and steaks to tourists and businesspeople in bustling downtown areas.
+Some restaurants are family-owned and serve homestyle dishes and takeout to members of their community.
+Others have hundreds of tables and serve seafood and steaks to tourists and businesspeople in bustling downtown areas and through online ordering.
 Many fall somewhere in the middle.
-You can imagine that the books look drastically different in each case.
+You can imagine that the books and functionality look drastically different in each case.

-A restaurant owner’s salary depends entirely on two huge factors: how much it costs to do business, and how much product the business sells.
-Basically, your salary will always be tied to your restaurant’s profit margin.
+In the restaurant industry, an owner’s salary depends entirely on two huge factors: how much it costs to do business, and how much product the business sells.
+Basically, your salary will always be tied to your new restaurant startup’s profit margin.
 If, at first, the business is running on fumes and accruing debt, you won’t be bringing home any money.

 Restaurant Metrics Calculator